Vektor-Memory/Mcp-Sync/README.md

 > One config file.
 Every editor.
 Always in sync.

-`mcp-sync` is a CLI tool that keeps your MCP (Model Context Protocol) server configurations in sync across all your AI editors — Claude Desktop, Cursor, VS Code, Windsurf, and Claude Code.
+`mcp-sync` is a standalone CLI tool that keeps your MCP (Model Context Protocol) server configurations in sync across all your AI editors — Claude Desktop, Cursor, VS Code, Windsurf, and Claude Code.
+No account.
+No cloud.
+Just a single `.mcp.json` file and one command.

 Define your servers once in `.mcp.json`.
 Push to every editor with one command.
 Pull from any editor to bootstrap the file.
 Store secrets safely in an encrypted local vault.